MadaMzandu/olt-browser-ma5800/README.md

 * Proof of concept demo app
 * Huawei MA5800xx OLT client
 * Browse OLT configuration
-* Convert OLT to JSON for REST or other application
+* Convert OLT Output to JSON for REST or other application
 * EXE runs on Windows Desktop